 They use their clever autonomous brains to search for dirt.
-Every one of the robots on the top 7 list are intelligent.
+Every one of the robots you’ll find below are intelligent.
 They all have microcontroller brains connected to sensors that enable the robot to scan the surface of your swimming pool.

 They use their “arms” for balance.
 The best cleaner robots come equipped with inflatable or foam arms.
 They use these arms for balance when scaling walls.

 They are powered by energy efficient DC motors.
 The robotic technology used to create pool bots represents a giant leap forward in swimming pool maintenance.
 Old school “dumb” 2000 watt pool cleaners ran off of A/C electricity.
 But pool bots typically only need 100 – 200 watts.
 That’s only 2 light bulb’s worth of energy!

 They are totally self-contained.
 All the machinery a pool robot uses is contained inside of its body.
 So once you get a good pool robot, you’re all set.
 No need for extra pumps or other pricey pool cleaning equipment.